mstomar698/styling-demos/README.md

-# Tailwind Demos
+# Styling Demos

-* Practical working demos of Tailwind CSS
+* Practical working demos of CSS and other libs.

 - Feel free to use components 😁